ucr-riple/NullAwayAnnotator/runner/README.md

 The script is written in `python3` in the file `run.py`.
 It requires the `core.jar` the relative path: `./jars/core.jar` to execute.
 To recreate/update the `core.jar` please run `python3 updatejar.py`

 To run the script a `command` must be passed to the script.
 A `command` must be one of the followings:
-1. `explore`: It will make `diagnose_report.json` file which is the result of analyizing all fixes comming from `NullAway`
+1. `explore`: It will make `diagnose_report.json` file which is the result of analyzing all fixes coming from `NullAway`
 2. `preprocess`: It will perform a preprocessing phase which adds `@Initialize` annotation to all initializer methods detected by `NullAway`.
 3. `apply`: It will apply all the effective fixes reported in `diagnose_report.json` which reduces the number or errors.
-4. `clean`: It will clean all genereted files.
+4. `clean`: It will clean all generated files.
 5. `run`: First it runs `preprocess`, and then it will run `explore`/`apply` in iterations, until no further new fix is suggested.

 ```cmd